jmlab-dev/apv/README.md

 | Feature 18 | Best-effort Zero RPM decode |
 ```
 ## Disclaimer
 This is an independent community utility and is not affiliated with or
 endorsed by AMD.
 It reads exported XML files; it does not apply tuning settings
 or modify AMD Software configuration.
 See [NOTICE.md](NOTICE.md) for trademark
 and branding information.

 ## License

-Source code is released under the [MIT License].
+Source code is released under the MIT License.